learningequality/kolibri-docs/docs/install/system_requirements.rst

 If you have a facility with less than 30 computers, a device as simple as a `Raspberry Pi <https://www.raspberrypi.org/>`_ is known to work fine as a server.

-..
-In case you are running Kolibri on Linux and want an efficient setup, use the ``kolibri-raspberry-pi`` package.
-It doesn't require a specific architecture, but it's required to use if you implement on a system with specs equivalent to or smaller than Raspberry Pi.

 Clients
 -------